 Learn the fundamentals of a great funk groove and how to adapt them to create better beats and bass lines in your music.

-This course is the first in a four-part series about writing better music for the modern rhythm section.
-By the end, you'll be able to better communicate with drummers and bassists about what you want, as well as write better funk-influenced parts for your music.
+By the end of this course, you'll be able to better communicate with drummers and bassists about what you want, as well as write better funk-influenced parts for your music.
 We start with some fundamental characteristics common to funk before taking an in-depth look at how they're used in a modern context by deconstructing Anderson .Paak's "Come Down."
 Dive in to get started!

 Efa and Carter are a professional LA-based drummer and bassist who have each performed and recorded music of many different styles with a wide range of artists.
 In addition to playing with acts like Moonchild and Sensae, Efa serves on the DJ/Production faculty at the Musician’s Institute in Hollywood and teaches songwriting and music production at Citystage LA.
 Carter is currently involved with groups like DRTV and the Marias, and serves as Music Director of the Loud Program, a non-profit organization that brings rock music and instruction to underserved schools.